- Latin America

-In The Saddle’s Lucy Downes tells us about her week in Bulgaria in June 2018:
+In The Saddle’s Lucy Downes tells us about her week in Bulgaria in back June 2018:

 On our website, the first sentence describing this destination is: “The land in Bulgaria is perfect for riding because there are almost no fences or gates.”

 I must admit that I wasn’t convinced.
 Can you really ride for six days and not pass through a gate or ride around a fence?
 And the answer is a resounding yes.
 Once we had left the horses’ stables to follow the ‘Caves, Waterfalls and Castles of Bulgaria’ itinerary, we really didn’t see any fences all week!

 Having arrived the day before, at breakfast the whole group chatted over toast and jam, excited about meeting the horses we would be riding over the next week.
 As if she’d read our minds, our guide Maria arrived and transferred us the short distance to their stables.